UoYCS-plasma/GP2/gettingstarted.md

 # Getting Started

 The GP 2 compiler translates a GP 2 program into executable C code.
 The generated code is executable with the support of the GP 2 library.
-There are two ways to set it up.
-You can build the compiler using make.
+There are several ways to set it up.
+For Ubuntu, the .deb package is recommended.
+You can also build the compiler using make.
 However, the setup process is not guaranteed to be stable on all Linux machines, or on machines running MacOS or Windows.
 We therefore provide an installation via Docker as an alternative for Linux and MacOS.

 ## Installation